eohne/BayesianFactorZoo.jl/docs/src/index.md

 - Simple and robust
 - Applicable to high-dimensional problems
 - Capable of handling both tradable and non-tradable factors
-- Valid under model misspecification
-- Robust to weak factors

-For a stand-alone model, the package delivers reliable price of risk estimates and detects weakly identified factors.
-For competing factors and models, it provides automatic model selection or Bayesian model averaging when no clear winner exists.
+For a stand-alone model, the package delivers reliable price of risk estimates for tradable and non-tradable factors.

 ## Installation